What is Probate and what you need to know.

 What is Probate?

-If it is necessary to administer and Estate formally, the Executor must apply to the Probate Registry of the Supreme Court for a Grant of Probate.
+If it is necessary to administer formally, the Executor must apply to the Probate Registry of the Supreme Court for a Grant of Probate.

 Probate is an Order of the Court saying that the Will is valid and that the Executor has the right to administer the Estate.